SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ### `useCommerceApi()`

-This hook returns a set of SCAPI clients, which are already initialized client using the configurations passed to the provider.
+This hook returns a set of SCAPI clients, which are already initialized using the configurations passed to the provider.
 Note: this hook doesn't automatically include auth headers.

 ```jsx
 import {useCommerceApi, useAccessToken} from '@salesforce/commerce-sdk-react'